Buffett plays down health concern, mulled megadeal

 While Buffett called it “a really minor event,” his early-stage prostate cancer was a reminder that for all his success as an investor and all the plaudits he gets, Buffett is mortal and would be hard to replace at the company he has run since 1965.

-That made the future of Berkshire, with or without Buffett, a central focus of the five hours of questions at its annual meeting on Saturday in downtown Omaha, Nebraska.
+That made the future of Berkshire (BRKa.N) (BRKb.N), with or without Buffett, a central focus of five hours of questions at its annual meeting on Saturday in downtown Omaha, Nebraska.

 “I don’t think that every deal that I made would necessarily be makeable by a successor, but they’ll bring other talents,” including skills to be an effective chief risk officer, Buffett said.
 “We’re not going to have an arts major in charge of Berkshire.”